- Early warning signs of lung cancer rarely appear — lung cancer often makes itself known in the advanced stages.

 The first signs of lung cancer are subtle and often go unnoticed.
 Most symptoms only appear when lung cancer is in its more advanced stages.
 This is why early detection is a better way to know if you have lung cancer.

-The American Lung Association (ALA), says the early warning signs are easily confused with respiratory infections or conditions such as pneumonia, bronchitis, or chronic obstructive pulmonary disease (COPD).
+According to the American Lung Association (ALA), the early warning signs are easily confused with respiratory infections or conditions such as pneumonia, bronchitis, or chronic obstructive pulmonary disease (COPD).